moth-quantum/quantum-audio/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the [License](LICENSE) for the specific language governing permissions and limitations under the License.

 ## 📧 Contact

-If you have any questions or need further assistance, please feel free to contact Moth Quantum at qap.support@mothquantum.com
+We're here to help!
+If you have any questions or need further assistance, please feel free reach out to our team using the support options provided below:

+- **General Questions**: Ask on [Stack Overflow](https://stackoverflow.com/tags/quantumaudio/) using the `quantumaudio` tag.
+- **Direct Contact**: For private or specific issues, reach us at [qap.support@mothquantum.com](mailto:qap.support@mothquantum.com).
+- **Bugs & Feature Requests**: Please [open an issue](https://github.com/moth-quantum/quantum-audio/issues) on GitHub.

+Before posting, check the [Documentation](https://quantumaudio.readthedocs.io), or existing questions in [Stack Overflow](https://stackoverflow.com/tags/quantumaudio/) to see if your question has been answered.